Multi-output calibration of a honeycomb seal via on-site surrogates: Full integration of outputs

 \subsection{Inferential apparatus}

 Section \ref{sec:osspca} demonstrated that a PC basis is effective as a dimension reduction tool for four pairs of four honeycomb output frequencies.
-Those four bases, calculated separately but combined momentarily, captures around a $4 \times 90\% \approx 360\%$-fold higher degree multivariate variability as compared to each singe univariate output.
-On the other hand, each output property $j$ (direct/cross stiffness or damping) has a distinct physical meaning, and the dependence between them is highly non-linear.\footnote{This is quite different from the linear form of the differential equation linking them (\ref{eq:trans}).} In Figure \ref{fig:cor_ym} we saw no evidence of strong linear dependence across the $J=4$ output classes, which nudged us toward an independence assumption into this joint analysis.
+Those four separately calculated bases capture around a $4 \times 90\% \approx 360\%$-fold larger amount of multivariate variability as compared to each singe univariate output.
+On the other hand, each output property $j$ (direct/cross stiffness or damping) has a distinct physical meaning.
+Dependence between them is highly non-linear, despite the linear form of the differential equation linking them (\ref{eq:trans}).
+In Figure \ref{fig:cor_ym} we saw no evidence of strong linear dependence across the $J=4$ output classes, which nudged us toward an independence assumption into this joint analysis.
 We shall return to that in our discussion in Section \ref{sec:discuss}.

 As a related but practical matter, each output is measured on a different scale.
 PCA helps here.
 Standardization of the 16d raw outputs, as a pre-processing step, followed by orthogonal projection onto the 4-column subspaces spanned by their first eigenvectors $\mathbf{w}^1_j$, naturally place those quantities on an equal footing.
 Besides being represented in the direction of highest variability, they are scale-free which simplifies joint modeling downstream.